Frequently Asked Questions

 What is Knee Replacement?

-The damaged knee joint is replaced with implants and restore the normal joint function, this procedure is called Knee Replacement.
-The knees joints can be damaged due to direct or indirect injuries and certain disease or conditions like osteoarthritis, gout, etc. Based on the patient condition the following are the types of Knee Replacement surgeries available:
+The damaged knee joint is replaced with implants and restore the normal joint function, this surgery is called Knee Replacement.
+The knees joints can be damaged due to direct or indirect injuries and certain diseases or conditions like osteoarthritis, gout, etc. Based on the patient condition the following are the types of Knee Replacement surgeries available:

 - Total Knee Replacement (Unilateral or Bilateral)